Oil prices edge up on OPEC hopes, but doubts linger

-Oil prices edged higher by mid-morning on Friday as signs of output cuts by OPEC members met with lingering concern that other producers could try to shirk their share of planned decreases aimed at curbing global oversupply.
+Oil prices edged higher on Friday as output cuts by OPEC members met with lingering concern that other producers could try to shirk their share of planned decreases aimed at curbing global oversupply.

-Both contracts were largely flat on the week after days of choppy trading.
+The contracts were largely flat on the week after days of choppy trading.

 “There’s a lot of volatility, or at least changes in direction,” ABN Amro senior energy economist Hans van Cleef said.
 “People think the long-term trend is up, but after a gain of a few dollars, they take profit.”